-- Organize open house meetings and workshops. - Present and discuss at an open municipal council meeting. - Present to local interest groups and follow-up with a discussion and questionnaire. - Arrange for media advertising and publicity. - Print the plan in the local paper.
-Include an address for comments or the date for a public meeting. - Engage in one-on-one discussions with community members.
+- Organize open house meetings and workshops - Present and discuss at an open municipal council meeting - Present to local interest groups and follow-up with a discussion and questionnaire - Arrange for media advertising and publicity - Print the plan in the local paper.
+Include an address for comments or the date for a public meeting - Engage in one-on-one discussions with community members - Send copies of the plan to people on your distribution list and ask for comments

-Send copies of the plan to people on your distribution list and ask for comments.
-All communities in Central Counties have their own special qualities and their own way of doing things.
-Ask your council which of the above approaches best applies to your area.
+All communities in Saskatchewan have their own special qualities and their own way of doing things.
+Ask your council which of the above approaches best apply to your area.

 Those most likely to be affected by the plan should provide input.
-For example:
+Consult with:

-- hotel/motel operators
+- Hotel/motel operators

-- campground operators
+- Campground operators

-- restaurateurs
+- Restaurateurs

-- service station operators
+- Service station operators

-- retail merchants
+- Retail merchants

-- hunting/fishing guides
+- Hunting/fishing guides

-- · local media
+- Local media

-- Aboriginal interests
+- Indigenous interests

-- · local historic society
+- Local historic society

-- provincial government departments
+- Provincial government departments

-- service clubs and associations
+- · Service clubs and associations

-- arts/cultural groups
+- Arts/cultural groups

-- tourist attraction operators
+- Tourist attraction operators

-If key people fail to provide input, for whatever reason, a special effort should be made by committee members to visit these people on an individual basis, explain the plan, and obtain feedback.
+If key people fail to provide input, for whatever reason, a special effort should be made by committee members to visit these people on an individual basis, explain the plan and obtain feedback.

 Be prepared to sell your ideas.
 The more enthusiasm you create for the plan and for tourism, in general, the more support you can expect from the community to carry out the plan's objectives.
 Everyone in your community can become a tourism ambassador.

 Show flexibility.
-If others make suggestions that vary somewhat, but contribute to your tourism goals and are consistent with your tourism policy, be prepared to make some changes.
+If others make suggestions that vary somewhat but contribute to your tourism goals and are consistent with your tourism policy, be prepared to make some changes.
 People who are eager to assist with development may be eager to help you implement the plan.
 Do not hesitate to encourage their support.